-I’ve talked about the American Express Everyday Preferred before, as it is one of our wallet go-to cards.
-The Citi Prestige is not a card I use for every day purchases but instead is more of a special teams player.
-I will pull it out of the drawer when I make specific purchases for the benefits, that I will list later, it provides.
+I’ve talked about the American Express Everyday Preferred before, as it’s one of our wallet go-to cards.
+The Citi Prestige isn’t a card I use for everyday purchases but instead is more of a “special teams player,” wherein I will pull it out of the drawer when I make specific purchases for the benefits it provides.

-The Citi Prestige is one of the premium credit cards on the market.
-You need to have good credit to be approved for one.
+The Citi Prestige is one of the premium credit cards on the market and you need to have good credit to be approved for one.
 It also carries a hefty $450 annual fee.
 I’m willing to pay the fee for this card because of the benefits I get from it:

 Sign Up Bonus